Universality for roots of derivatives of entire functions via finite free probability

 We now introduce the classical Jensen polynomials.
 Consider the series representation of an entire function $f$:

 \begin{definition} Let $f$ be as in \eqref{eq:series definition of f}.
-Then, for $d,n\in\N$ the degree $d$ classical Jensen polynomial with shift $n$ of $f$ is defined by \end{definition}
+Then, for $d,n\in\N$ the \emph{degree $d$ classical Jensen polynomial with shift $n$ of $f$} is defined by \end{definition}

-Not only do Jensen polynomials of $f$ give a polynomial approximation of $f$, but if $f$ is an entire function of order less than $2$, then the classical Jensen polynomial with shift $n$ of $f$ approximates the $n^{th}$ derivative of $f$ in the sense that, uniformly on compact subsets we have (see \cite{Craven-Csordas1989} and references therein for some background on Jensen polynomials):
+{ See \cite{Craven-Csordas1989} and references therein for some background on Jensen polynomials.} Not only do Jensen polynomials of $f$ give a polynomial approximation of $f$, but if $f$ is an entire function of order less than $2$, then the classical Jensen polynomial with shift $n$ of $f$ approximates the $n^{th}$ derivative of $f$ in the sense that, uniformly on compact subsets we have:

 Furthermore, the shifted Jensen polynomials are easy to track through differentiation.
-Namely, In fact, one could take \eqref{eq:classical diff def} as a definition of shifted Jensen polynomials after defining the unshifted version $C_{m,0}$.
-The Jensen polynomials are useful for studying roots of analytic functions because if $f$ is an entire function of order less than $2$, then $f$ has only real zeros if and only if $C_{d,0}$ has only real zeros for any $d\in\N$.
+Namely, In fact, one could take \eqref{eq:classical diff def} as the definition of shifted Jensen polynomials after defining the unshifted version $C_{m,0}$.
+The Jensen polynomials are useful for studying roots of entire functions because if $f$ is an entire function of order less than $2$, then $f$ has only real zeros if and only if $C_{d,0}$ has only real zeros for any $d\in\N$.